NotWoods/tigeroakes.com/content/posts/flik/index.md

 This information was compiled by [Daphne Liu](https://twitter.com/DevDaphne), [Tiger Oakes](https://twitter.com/Not_Woods), [Jonathan Budiardjo](https://github.com/Jopika), and [Amy Zhu](https://twitter.com/zhucchina).

 ## Excerpts from FLIK's FAQ

+These excerpts were extract word-for-word on January 24, 2021.
+Since then, FLIK's website has changed.
+The older responses can be seen on the [Wayback Machine](http://web.archive.org/web/20210124074758/https://weareflik.com/faqs).

 ### Do I have to pay the apprentice?